Menu

 Partner

-Dr Martina Caruana is a practising lawyer and legal advisor working across Malta, Vienna, and Milan, with a practice centred on family law, women’s rights, and international fashion and art law.
+Dr Martina Caruana is a practising lawyer and legal advisor working across Malta, Vienna, and Milan, with a practice centred on commercial law, family and private client disputes, and international fashion and art law.
 She completed her undergraduate and doctoral studies in law in Malta before pursuing advanced legal and leadership training in Cambridge, UK.
 Bringing a global and interdisciplinary perspective to her academic work, Martina lectures in International Business Transactions, Fashion & Art Law, and Dispute Resolution, where she integrates doctrinal analysis with cultural jurisprudence and the historical evolution of creative and commercial systems.
 She also serves as a Commissioner for Oaths.

 Her UK professional formation broadened further in London, where she undertook targeted instruction in strategic networking with Oli Barrett, creativity and innovation with Fredrik Härén, and organisational culture with Jamie Oliver.
-She also completed PwC London’s bespoke programme in advocacy, persuasive communication, and public-facing legal debate.
+She also completed PwC London’s bespoke programme in advocacy, persuasive communication, and legal debate and negotiation.
 These interdisciplinary foundations shape her distinctive ability to bridge legal doctrine, regulatory architecture, and institutional leadership – allowing her to navigate complex, globally oriented environments with a blend of technical acuity, cultural fluency, and strategic insight.

 A significant part of Martina’s work is dedicated to the legal architecture of the fashion and art industries.
 She maintains a robust international practice in fashion and art law, advising designers, luxury houses, emerging brands, cultural institutions, artists, creative-tech ventures, and investors on the regulatory, transactional, and governance frameworks that underpin global creative economies.
 Her counsel extends to cross-border commercial structuring, intellectual property architecture and licensing, ESG and sustainability compliance, cultural heritage governance, labour and environmental due-diligence, supply-chain transparency, and the negotiation of complex transnational commercial agreements.
 She frequently assists creative-sector enterprises in designing governance systems aligned with emerging EU regulatory instruments.
 Drawing on her knowledge of fashion history, material culture, and the socio-economic forces that shape global creative industries, Martina views fashion as both a cultural system and a commercial organism.
 In this context, she understands the law as the normative and ethical infrastructure that ensures transparency, accountability, and rights-compliance across creative and cultural value chains.